newlandsvalley/purescript-school-of-music/README.md

 To Do
 -----

-*  Add the other control mechanisms to the DSL
+*  Add the phrase control mechanisms to the DSL
 *  Load and save scores
 *  Don't translate to MEvent until 'play' is first pressed
 *  Add option to re-select the loaded soundfonts
 *  Add quickcheck style tests to the PSoM library

+(The Custom and KeySig controls have not been implemented as these are also unimplemented in HSoM.)